jeremygigase/jeremygigase/README.md

 From the first day I started programming I fell in love with it.
 Though I’ve learned a lot since that first day I know there’s still a lot to learn.
 That’s why I dedicate myself every day to deepen my knowledge of the technologies I know and to constantly learn new ones.

-My passion not only lies in fixing logic problems , but also coming up with new ideas and being able to create them.
+My passion not only lies in fixing logic problems, but also coming up with new ideas and being able to create them.
 Currently I’m focused on web & app development using <b>Next.js, React, React Native & Expo</b> for my frontend and <b>Firebase, PHP, Symphony & MySQL for my Backend</b>.

 <!--
   <img align="right" alt="GIF" src="??
 2D Art pixel art?" width="500" height="320" />